jcsteh/osara/readme.md

 - Item navigation: Move cursor right to edge of item: Control+Shift+.
 - Item: Select all items in track: Control+Alt+A
 - Item: Select all items on selected tracks in current time selection: Alt+Shift+A
-- Item grouping: Group items: control+g
+- Item grouping: Group items: Control+G
-- Item grouping: Remove items from group: control+shift+g
+- Item grouping: Remove items from group: Control+Shift+G
 - Item grouping: Select all items in groups: Shift+G
 - Item: Select all items in current time selection: Control+Shift+A
 - (SWS extension) Xenakios/SWS: Select items under edit cursor on selected tracks: Shift+A